OpenRakis/Spice86/README.md

 ### Time
 The emulated Timer hardware of the PC (Intel 8259) supports measuring time from either:
 - The real elapsed time.
 Speed can be altered with parameter **--timeMultiplier**.
 - The number of instructions the emulated CPU executed.
-This is the behaviour that is activated with parameter **--instructionsPerSecond** and is forced when in GDB mode so that you can debug with peace of mine without the timer triggering.
+This is the behaviour that is activated with parameter **--instructionsPerSecond** and is forced when in GDB mode so that you can debug with peace of mind without the timer triggering.

 ### Screen refresh
 Screen is refreshed 30 times per second and each time a VGA retrace wait is detected (see VideoBiosServicesDispatcher::tick3DA).